Today’s Bible reading and an excerpt

 More thoughts for meditation about Dietrich Bonhoeffer

 Dietrich Bonhoeffer and his twin sister were born in a Prussian city (now in Poland) in 1906.
 His family moved to Berlin a few years later.
-Bonhoeffer earned a doctorate in theology at the age of 21 from perhaps the most prestigious university in the world at the time – the University of Berlin.
+Bonhoeffer earned a doctorate in theology at the age of 21 from one if the most prestigious universities in the world at the time – the University of Berlin.
 He began to pastor but continued to pursue academic work which took him to Spain and then to Harlem.
 Dissatisfied with the lack of rigor at Union Seminary, where he was teaching and doing post graduate work, he became a disciple and Sunday school teacher at Abyssinian Baptist Church, where his love for spirituals developed along with his deep desire for the Church to change the world.

 Two years after his return to Germany, the Nazi Party rose to power.
 Bonhoeffer was overtly critical of the regime and a resister from the beginning.
 While Hitler and the Nazis infiltrated and found a stronghold in the German Church, Bonhoeffer was building something new in Germany through the Confessing Church.
 After only a few months under Nazi control, Bonhoeffer moved to London to work on international ecumenical work, highly frustrated with the state of the German church.

-Two years later, rather than going to study non-violent civil disobedience under Ghandi he returned to Germany, responding to the repeated pleas and demands of Swiss theologians and Karl Barth.
+Two years later, rather than going to study non-violent civil disobedience under Gandhi, he returned to Germany, responding to the repeated pleas and demands of Swiss theologians and Karl Barth.
 The Confessing Church was under fire by the Nazis.
 Barth was sent back to Switzerland.
 Bonhoeffer soon lost his credentials to teach because he was a “pacifist and enemy of the state.”
 He began underground seminaries and further resisted.

 Bonhoeffer became more involved in direct resistance and was arrested in 1943.
 He was part of a group that was responsible both for attempts at liberating Jews and attempting to assassinate Hitler.
 His pacifism has been widely written about, especially in light of this glaring contradiction.